PartyM/partym.org/content/issues/taxes.md

 1. Non-profits - Not much is expected to change here.
 Non-profits will continue to operate tax free or at a flat 1% tax rate.

-1. Long Term Capital Gains -
+1. Long Term Capital Gains - We are still discussing the approproate approach here.

-1. Property Taxes -
+1. Property Taxes -  Credits here would ideally be delivered to property owners via their loan administration companies (for escrow accounts) or via the state (for non-escrow) accounts.

 1. Higher education grants - These grants would not be part of your income calculation meaning you would not pay any taxes on them.